Identification and Estimation of Spillover Effects in Randomized Experiments: Identification

-Equation (\ref{eq:diffmeans}) may give an incomplete assessment of the effect of a program because it completely ignores the presence of spillovers.
-When trying to explicitly estimate spillover effects, a common strategy is to estimate a reduced-form linear-in-means model \citep[see e.g.][]{Lalive-Cattaneo_2009_Restat,Bobonis-Finan_2009_Restat,Dieye-Djebbari-Barrera_2014_IZA}, which is given by:
+Equation \eqref{eq:diffmeans} may give an incomplete assessment of the effect of a treatment because it completely ignores the presence of spillovers.
+When trying to explicitly estimate spillover effects, a common strategy is to estimate a reduced-form linear-in-means (RF-LIM) regression, which is given by: